VeReMi-dataset/VeReMi-NextGen/Documentation/Eclipse MOSAIC/Application/README.md

 The CamApp is an Eclipse MOSAIC application for simulating Cooperative Awareness Messages (CAM).
 It extends the standard MOSAIC framework with realistic sensor error models, driver profiles, and pseudonym changes for creating Misbehavior Detection datasets.

 >[!NOTE]
-> If you are interested in the detailed processes during the simulation, have a look at the [Processes](../../Processes) documentation
+> If you are interested in detailed process-diagrams related to the simulation and models which are explained down below, have a look at the [Processes](../../Processes) documentation

 ## Architecture

 ```
 etsi/
-├── AbstractCamSendingApp.java    # Abstract base class (ETSI-compliant)
+├── AbstractCamSendingApp.java    # Abstract base class
 └── VehicleCamSendingApp.java     # Vehicle-specific implementation

 entities/